Transition From Breast to Bottle-feeding in Four Simple Steps

 - Contact your pediatrician.
 Get in touch with your child’s care team to decide which baby formula best suits your baby's dietary needs.
 When switching from breast to bottle, you want the healthiest alternative to breastmilk.
 An organic, eco-friendly infant formula, without hidden ingredients, is the ideal solution.

 Organic European baby formula has quality ingredients, sourced from organic farming practices, and is manufactured under the strictest regulations .

 - Purchase the formula of your choice.
 If you want to know how to make the perfect bottle, click here.
 When your baby is calm and comfortable, try to introduce the bottle with formula.

-3. Watch out for your babies hunger cues and start with offering the bottle.
-Slowly switch from bottle to the breast and continue nursing for a few minutes, then switch back to the bottle.
+- Know when to start feeding your baby.
+Watch out for your baby's hunger cues and start with offering the bottle.
+Slowly switch from bottle to breast and continue nursing for a few minutes, then switch back to the bottle.
 Repeat this switch until your little one is satisfied.

 Weaning from breast to bottle tends to be easier when you are consistent and follow your baby's cues.
 Also, age plays an essential role in the approach when you decide to start weaning.

 The earlier a baby is weaned from breast to bottle, the easier it usually gets.
 Start slowly, allow your baby to get well acquainted with the bottle, which can be done by offering it before each time you breastfeed.
 When you feel like your newborn is ready, consistently replace one feeding a day with a baby bottle of warm breast milk or baby formula until finally tapering off nursing completely.
 Watch for babies' hunger cues and feed on demand, not on a schedule.

 Check our stage 1 Organic Baby Formulas which are perfect for babies from birth onwards.